 While the spring, summer, and fall months are optimal for enjoying the outdoors, they also have the best conditions for ticks.
 If you’ve spent time in wooded or grassy areas while hiking or camping, you may have encountered ticks before—and been at risk for tick bites.

-Although most ticks are harmless, some tick bites can transmit bacteria that cause illnesses like Lyme disease and Rocky Mountain spotted fever in both humans and their pets.
-With camping season in full gear, we’ve outlined everything you need to know about how to treat tick bites and what to do after finding one on yourself or your pet.
+Although most ticks are harmless, some tick bites can transmit bacteria that cause illnesses like Lyme disease and Rocky Mountain spotted fever in both humans and pets.
+With camping season in full swing, we’ve outlined everything you need to know about how to treat a tick bite and what to do after finding one on yourself or your pet.

 Lyme disease is the most common vector-borne disease in teh United States.
 It’s caused by a bacteria called Borrelia burgdorferi, and sometimes Borrelia mayonii, which are both transmitted by blacklegged ticks.
 Most cases of Lyme disease are treated with antibiotics, and experts agree that the sooner you’re treated, the better.
 Conversely, untreated Lyme disease can spread to other parts of your body, causing arthritis and nervous system problems.

 Anyone who has been bitten by a tick is at risk of contracting Lyme disease.
 That said, it’s important to monitor yourself for symptoms to determine if a Lyme disease test or treatment is needed.

-Rocky Mountain spotted fever (RMSF) is another harmful bacterial disease spread through ticks.
+Rocky Mountain spotted fever is another harmful bacterial disease spread through ticks.
 Unlike Lyme disease, RMSF is transmitted through several different species of ticks, including the American dog tick, Rocky Mountain wood tick, and the brown dog tick.
 This bacterial disease may cause individuals to get a red, spotted rash and high fever upon infection.

 While RMSF was first identified in the Rocky Mountains, it’s most commonly found in the southeastern part of the United States.
 Ticks carrying this disease can also be found in parts of Canada, Mexico, and both Central and South America.
-Many people affected by RMSF may become sick after the first week of infection; for others, however, signs and symptoms may not appear for up to 14 days.
+Many people affected by RMSF may become sick after the first week of infection.
+For others, however, signs and symptoms may not appear for up to 14 days.

 While ticks are most common from April to September, they can be present year-round.
-Tick prevention can go a long way in protecting you, your loved ones, or pets from being bitten and contracting an illness.
+Tick prevention can go a long way in protecting you, your loved ones, and your pets from being bitten and contracting an illness.
 If you’re spending time outdoors this year, be sure to follow these five simple tips for preventing tick bites:

 Ticks live in grassy, bushy, and wooded areas—and may even live on other animals.
 When spending time outdoors, do your best to avoid areas that are hot spots for ticks, such as heavily wooded or grassy areas, especially during tick season (April–September).

 Permethrin is an effective pesticide that kills and repels insects like ticks and mosquitos.
 Wearing permethrin-treated clothing and gear can help reduce your risk of a tick bite.
 The CDC also recommends treating your own clothes and boots with products containing 0.5% permethrin, and they will remain protective through several washes.
 If weather permits, wearing clothing that covers your arms and legs can also help prevent tick bites.

-When outdoors with pets, make sure they are wearing a tick collar, or are up-to-date on tick prevention medications.
+When outdoors with pets, make sure they are wearing a tick collar or are up to date on tick prevention medications.

 Insect repellents are a quick and easy way to prevent ticks bites.
-When outdoors, use Environmental Protection Agency (EPA) registered insect repellents that are verified to be effective and safe for your skin.
+When outdoors, use Environmental Protection Agency (EPA)-registered insect repellents that are verified to be effective and safe for your skin.
 These products will have an EPA registration number (EPA Reg.
 No.) on the label.
-You can use the EPA’s online tool to help you identify which type of repellent is best for you, based on how long you need protection, and what insect you need protection from.
+You can use the EPA’s online tool to help you identify which type of repellent is best for you, based on how long you need protection and what insect you need protection from.